 I often ask my class to compare the Keynesian explanation for the business cycle compared to a monetary or Austrian explanation of a business cycle.
 I am primarily looking for the theory, rather than policy recommendations.
 I am looking for objectivity and positive economic analysis.

 Here are my class notes summarized in pdf.
-If you need to study for an exam or just want to the ideas quickly you can download them here.
-This simple list of economic keywords.
-It is only a summary table.
+If you need to study for an exam or just want to

 Download Keynesian and Austrian Business Cycle Theory in PDF:

 For a verbal discussion on the subject read the post below.